Market Analysts see PureCycle Technologies Inc. [PCT] gaining to $45. Time to buy?

 An analysis of insider ownership at PureCycle Technologies Inc. [PCT]

-There are presently around $160 million, or 20.70% of PCT stock, in the hands of institutional investors.
-The top three institutional holders of PCT stocks are: HOWARD HUGHES MEDICAL INSTITUTE with ownership of 1,665,694, which is approximately New of the company’s market cap and around 10.60% of the total institutional ownership; LEGACY ADVISORS, LLC, holding 1,067,800 shares of the stock with an approximate value of $26.26 million in PCT stocks shares; and SAMLYN CAPITAL, LLC, currently with $23.11 million in PCT stock with ownership of nearly New of the company’s market capitalization.
+There are presently around $119 million, or 19.80% of PCT stock, in the hands of institutional investors.
+The top three institutional holders of PCT stocks are: HOWARD HUGHES MEDICAL INSTITUTE with ownership of 1,665,694, which is approximately New of the company’s market cap and around 10.60% of the total institutional ownership; HARVARD MANAGEMENT CO INC, holding 1,276,267 shares of the stock with an approximate value of $19.37 million in PCT stocks shares; and LEGACY ADVISORS, LLC, currently with $16.21 million in PCT stock with ownership of nearly New of the company’s market capitalization.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.